p-balu/ghore/README.md

 # What is this?

-Ghore is an open-source and offline command-line interface (CLI) application/package designed for converting Markdown files to HTML, GitHub Markdown style.
+Ghore is an open-source, offline command-line interface (CLI) tool specifically designed for developers and writers working with GitHub.
+Its primary function is to render Markdown files into HTML, closely emulating the GitHub Markdown style.
+This enables users to preview how their Markdown documents will look on GitHub before committing them to a repository.

 ## Features